tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.
+### Date: 4-12-2018

+#### What did you achieve?

+*	Expanded literature review
+*	Plan of approach

+#### What did you struggle with?

+* Determining how much time the first step/first prototype will take

+#### What would you like to work on next week?

+* Get started with first step/prototype
+*	Set up the lab computer (hopefully)

+#### Where do you need help from Veronika?

+* How do I choose the semantic segmentation models?
+And what if one segmentation model just outperforms all other models for every dataset?

 ### Date: 27-11-2018